 If you want the extraordinary, never-forget-in-your-life experience, come to Sage Stables.
 Forget every nose-to-tail ride you’ve been on and get ready to explore the Colorado wilderness.
-We train the horses to ride freely next to one another and we operate on private land that allows us to take our guest wherever we please.
+We train the horses to ride freely next to one another and we operate on private land that allows us to take our guests wherever we please.
 We are not restricted to a trail system governed by the forest service but create our own by following elk migration tracks.

 Will I get dirty?TX

 Yes.
 Between horse kisses and dusty Colorado trails (if there hasn’t been rain in a couple days) dress for the wild west!